-CHARLI (Cognitive Humanoid Autonomous Robot with Learning Intelligence) is a 1.35 m tall, 12.5 kg, autonomous humanoid robot, which will be the first of its kind in the United States.
-This humanoid robot will be used as a platform for research, education, outreach, and publicity for Virginia Tech.
-The completed humanoid robot will be able to autonomously navigate the hallways of campus buildings walking on two feet, and perform human-like complex motions such as giving tours indoors.
+CHARLI (Cognitive Humanoid Autonomous Robot with Learning Intelligence) is a 1.4 m tall, 12.0 kg, autonomous humanoid robot, which is the first of its kind in the United States.
+This humanoid robot has been used as a platform for research, education, outreach, and publicity for Virginia Tech.
+It was also utilized as the base platform for Virginia Tech's first entry to the humanoid adult size division of RoboCup 2010.
+In the future we plan for the humanoid robot to autonomously navigate the hallways of campus buildings and perform human-like complex motions such as giving tours indoors.